Parents Angered At Graduation Punishment For Lyndhurst HS Senior Prank

 Nearly 20 seniors entered Lyndhurst High School at night, moved some desks from classrooms into the hallways and left.
-A harmless prank?
+A harmless prank, right?

 Administrators don’t think so: 18 teens identified in the Monday night incident aren't permitted to walk to at their graduation on Wednesday.